RobTF9/robtf9-portfolio/src/projects/ethereum-wallet.md

 <div class="Caption">

 <p><strong>The interface</strong><br/>Having a well crafted interface for the application is another way to garner trust with your user base.
-I wanted the UI to be reminisent of a finacial product so users would feel secure,</p>
+I wanted the UI to be reminiscent of a financial product so users would feel secure.</p>

 </div>